Pekka Marjamäki

-Pekka Tapani Marjamäki (18 December 1947 – 10 May 2012) was an ice hockey player who played in the SM-liiga.
+Pekka Tapani Marjamäki (18 December 1947 – 10 May 2012) was a Finnish ice hockey player who played in the SM-liiga.
 He played for Tappara.

 Marjamäki also played for HV 71 during the 1979–80 season.
-He was inducted into the Finnish Hockey Hall of Fame in 1990 and in the IIHF Hall of Fame in 1998.
+He was inducted into the Finnish Hockey Hall of Fame in 1990, and into the IIHF Hall of Fame in 1998.

 Marjamäki had a heart attack when returning home from the supermarket on 7 May 2012.
 He was hospitalised and died in the intensive care unit of the hospital of Tampere during the early hours of 10 May.